rajrana177375/task-management/README.md

 - Task Assignment: Provide the ability to assign tasks to specific team members or collaborators and track their progress.

 - Deadline and Reminders: Set due dates and reminders for tasks to ensure timely completion.
 Users can receive notifications or email reminders as the deadline approaches.

+- Task Prioritization: Allow users to prioritize tasks based on their importance or urgency.
+Implement different priority levels such as high, medium, or low.

+- Task Progress Tracking: Enable users to track the progress of their tasks, such as marking them as "in progress," "completed," or "pending."
+Show a visual indicator of the completion status.

+- Task Dependencies: Support task dependencies, where users can define that certain tasks need to be completed before others can start.
+This ensures a logical workflow and prevents bottlenecks.

+- Collaboration and Comments: Enable users to collaborate by adding comments, discussing tasks, and mentioning specific team members.
+This facilitates communication and provides context for the tasks.